-It’s February, and that means that everywhere you look, you're greeted with red hearts, pink flowers, and sweet nothings like “be mine” written in swirly script.
-Love is in the air—do you feel it?
-I do!
-Although some people see Valentine’s Day as an annoying and unnecessary commercial celebration, I’m a sucker for any and every holiday, and I am looking forward to sending handwritten cards and eating chocolate kisses.
-If you’re thinking, She must like Valentine’s Day because she’s got a handsome boyfriend who is taking her to the spa in Sonoma, think again.
-I’m single and have been for a whopping 10 years.
-While couples massages aren’t in my near future, I plan on having a ball on the 14th.
-You should, too!
-Just because you don’t have a significant other to cuddle up next to doesn’t mean you can’t commemorate a holiday that honors love.
-Not sure what to do?
-Here are 30 awesome activities for the ultimate single gal’s Valentine’s Day love-fest.
+February means being greeted with red hearts, pink flowers, and sweet nothings like "be mine" written in elegant script everywhere you look.
+Although some people see Valentine's Day as an annoying and unnecessary commercial celebration, I'm a sucker for any and every holiday, and I am looking forward to sending handwritten cards and eating delicious desserts and chocolate kisses.
+If you're thinking, she must like Valentine's Day because she's in a happy and healthy relationship, think again.

-- Make plans.
+- Just make plans.
 Seriously, if you don't make plans to do something—anything listed here!—you'll end up home alone.
-Which could lead you to wallowing in loneliness, crying, or eating way too much ice cream.
-Avoid this scenario and make plans already!
+Which could lead you to wallow in loneliness, crying, or eating way too much ice cream.
+Avoid this scenario and make plans already.

 - Make chocolate-dipped shortbread hearts.
-Decorate with pink and purple sprinkles.
-Place in clear cellophane bags tied with pretty velvet ribbon.
-Gift to your single friends.
+Decorate with pink and purple sprinkles, place in clear cellophane bags tied with pretty velvet ribbon, and gift them to your single friends.

 - Treat yourself to a haircut, blowout, beauty treatment, or massage.

 - Take yourself out to eat at your favorite restaurant.
-Sit at the bar and chat up the bartender.
-Splurge on dessert.
+Sit at the bar and splurge on dessert.

 - Sign up for a boutique workout like Barry's Bootcamp or SoulCycle.
-After the intense sweat session, indulge in a smoothie.
+After reaping the emotional benefits of exercise, indulge in a smoothie.

 - Do a chocolate taste test.
-Get a bunch of different flavors of chocolate, and have some friends over to help you eat through them.
+Get a bunch of different flavors of chocolate and have some friends over to help you eat them.
 Make notes of how each one tastes.

 - Stay in and pamper yourself.
 Take a long bath, give yourself a face mask, or paint your nails.

-- Book a couples massage with your best friend or sister.
+- Book a couple's massage with your best friend or a family member.

 - Send a heartfelt text to all the people you love in your life.
-Especially the old friend who lives far away.
+Especially your old friend who lives far away.

-- Go to your favorite bar, have three drinks, then head to the local karaoke dive.
+- Go to your favorite bar, have your go-to cocktail, and then head to the local karaoke dive.
 Belt out all the classic love songs with your best buddies.

-- Do something nice for a single person who is older than you.
-Send your divorced aunt a bouquet of roses, and tell her how much you look up to her.
+- Do something nice for someone who is older than you.
+Send them a bouquet of roses and tell them how much you look up to them.

 - Explore a new neighborhood.
-Valentine’s Day is on a Sunday, so hopefully you don’t have to work.
 Head to an area of town that you aren't too familiar with.
 Walk up and down the streets, enjoy a cappuccino at the hip cafe, and browse the racks of a stylish boutique.

-- Stay off of social media.
-Facebook-stalking your ex to see how he is celebrating with his new younger, blonder girlfriend is not going to make you feel happy or confident.
+- Stay off social media.
+Facebook-stalking your ex to see how they're celebrating with their new S.O. is not going to make you feel happy or confident.

 - Have nieces or nephews?
 Offer to take care of them so their parents can go out.
 Be the cool aunt: Order pizza, watch Frozen, and make brownie sundaes.